zmjones/rfss/rfss_slides.md

  $\mathbf(y) = f(\mathbf{X})$

- - cart ``learns'' a piecewise approximation to $f(.)$ by finding homogeneous subsets of the data conditional on the predictors
+ - cart "learns" a piecewise approximation to $f(\cdot)$ by finding homogeneous subsets of the data conditional on the predictors
- - Non-parametric: No assumptions about the distribution of the outcome variables or the functional form linking predictors to the outcome
+ - Non-parametric: No assumptions about the distribution of the outcome variable only that the functional form can be approximated by a piecewise constant function
  - Works for continuous and discrete (ordered/unordered) outcomes

 # CART (How it works)